 Trio - Pacific Coast

-This 12" x 24" painting displays a trio of sanderling shorebirds hunting for a meal.
-When the ocean tide recedes or the waves roll out, the sanderlings randomly plunge their beaks into the wet sand in search of small burrowing crabs and invertebrate hiding just below the surface.
+This 12" x 24" painting displays a trio of sanderling shorebirds hunting on the ocean shoreline.
+When the water recedes, they plunge their beaks into the wet sand in search of small burrowing crabs and invertebrate hiding just below the surface.
 No longer available - sold.

 Marney-Rose